-Art.
-17 - Criteria for recognition of educational activities undertaken at foreign universities programme or other agreements stipulated by the university) are recognized as an activity providing a similar academic experience as that offered by the faculty, on condition they involve the same student commitment and are consonant with the Department's study plan.
-Such programmes are also promoted as a means of cultural exchange and to provide an additional aspect to the student's personal and professional preparation as he or she works toward earning a degree.
+- 1. Studies undertaken at foreign universities by students from the Second-Cycle degree programme (in accordance with international agreements, such as the European Erasmus+ programme or other agreements stipulated by the university) are recognized as an activity providing a similar academic experience as that offered by the faculty, on condition they involve the same student commitment and are consonant with the Department's study plan.
+Such programmes are also promoted as a means of cultural exchange and to provide an additional aspect to the student's personal and professional preparation as he or she works toward earning a degree. - 2.
+The 'Learning Agreement' (LA) is the document that defines the plan for the academic activities the student will undertake abroad in substitution of certain activities required for the Second-Cycle degree.

-1. Studies undertaken at foreign universities by students from the Second-Cycle degree programme (in accordance with international agreements, such as the European Erasmus+

-- 2. The 'Learning Agreement' (LA) is the document that defines the plan for the academic activities the student will undertake abroad in substitution of certain activities required for the Second-Cycle degree.
 The student must fill in this document making sure not to focus so much on following the exact same content regarding these activities as ensuring the resulting 'curriculum' is coherent with the academic objectives of the Second-Cycle degree programme. - 3.
 For students who intend to study abroad for a period of time, the possibility of gaining recognition for the credits earned is established ahead of time by reference to the LA, which must be signed for approval by the faculty member the Department Board designates as the coordinator for study abroad.
 The coordinator must ensure the LA is coherent with the academic objectives of the Second-Cycle degree programme. - 4.
 At the end of the period of study abroad, by request of the student and on the basis of the Learning Agreement and considering the student's results as properly documented by the foreign university (in the case of the Erasmus+ Programme, through the 'Transcript of Records'), the Committee appointed by the Board will recognize the academic activity undertaken abroad and any associated marks. - 5.
 The Committee appointed by the Board will proceed with recognition of the direct correspondence between one or more academic activities in the study plan and one or more activities whose credits have been earned at the foreign university. - 6.
 If the content of the academic activities whose credits have been earned at a foreign university are consonant with the academic objectives of the Second-Cycle degree but there is no direct correspondence with any of the academic activities in the study plan, the Committee appointed by the Board, on a proposal from the coordinator, can authorize, under article 50 clause 5 of the university's Didactic Regulations, that the student present an individual study plan that respects the stated class and organization of the study plan.
 For each academic activity undertake abroad, the corresponding Italian scientific disciplinary sector (if available) and the number of academic credits must be indicated. - 7.
 For each exam taken at a foreign university which is recognized by the University of Pavia, the Committee appointed by the Board will assign a mark that corresponds to theassessment obtained from the foreign university.
-When there are differing criteria for marksin the case of exchange programmes within the European Union, reference will be made to the correspondence with the European Credit Transfer System (ECTS).
-Based on statistical criteria regarding the distribution of marks at the Faculty of Engineering at the University of Pavia, the following equivalences will be applied:
+When there are differing criteria for marksin the case of exchange programmes within the European Union, reference will be made to the correspondence with the European Credit Transfer System (ECTS). - 8.
+The Committee appointed by the Board recognizes studies and research undertaken abroad in preparation for the final degree exam as well as educational internships based on international agreements (for example, the Erasmus Traineeship), as long as the nature of the activity, the commitment involved and the results are documented.